aionnetwork/aion-docs/developers/tools/maven-cli/call.md

 ---
 title: Call
+description: Calls to a contract can either be simple calls, or contract transactions.
+Calls do not necessarily incur a cost, but contract transactions always incur a cost as they are changing the state of the blockchain.
+Calls to a contract will always return something, whereas contract transaction may not depending on the function called.
 ---

 Interact with a deployed contract: `mvn aion4j:call`

-Calls to a contract can either be simple calls, or [contract transactions](contract-transaction).
-Calls do not necessarily incur a cost, but contract transactions always incur a cost.
-Calls to a contract will always return something.
-More information about this difference can be found in the [Contract Transaction](contract-transaction) section.

 ## Local